 The Journal News says Bramson is “a man of intelligence, drive, and ideas.”
 WVOX Radio calls Bramson “extraordinarily bright and very thoughtful … an absolute standout.”
 The Westchester County Business Journal lauds Bramson for “his intelligence, grace, vision and ability to grasp the whole picture and meaning of governance.”
-And the New York Times recognizes Bramson for his “civic-mindedness.”
+And the New York Times recognizes Bramson for his “skills and vision.”

 Bramson has served as the Mayor of New Rochelle since January 2006 and was reelected most recently in 2011 with a record-breaking 79% of the vote.
 Prior to becoming Mayor, Bramson served for ten years on the New Rochelle City Council.